Acquiring Bank Services: Your Handbook for Merchants

 Processors are not banks; they’re limited in the services they can provide.
 Ultimately, merchants need someone to extend credit and receive payments (i.e. the acquirer).
 Acquirers provide the funds that allow for the timely settlement of payment card transactions.
 It’s comparable to extending a loan to the merchant until the card transaction can be settled.

 Obviously, there’s a certain amount of risk involved with that.
-Acquiring banks assume the responsibility for transactions processed on behalf of their merchants.
+Acquiring banks assume responsibility for transactions processed on behalf of their merchants.
 And, since merchant accounts are considered lines of credit (as opposed to holding accounts), banks also take on the inherent risk associated with the transactions they process.

 For example, let's say a business goes bankrupt and is unable to pay out customer refunds, disputed transactions, or bank chargebacks.
 That merchant’s acquiring bank must accept those liabilities and provide funds to settle all accounts.
 They can try to recover their funds from the merchant later, but if the merchant goes bankrupt, then the institution may end up eating those losses.